thomaxxl/safrs/README.md

 ## Thanks

-This code was developed when I worked at [Excellium Services](https://www.excellium-services.com/).
-They allowed me to publish it when I stopped working there.
+I developed this code when I worked at [Excellium Services](https://www.excellium-services.com/).
+They allowed me to open source it when I stopped working there.